Natural Stone Industry Training Group

 Check back here regularly to find out what's going on at NSITG.

-The last meeting of the NSITG was held on Thursday 3rd November 2016 at the offices of Sandberg, 40 Grosvenor Gardens, London, SW1W 0EB at 10:30am.
+The next meeting of the NSITG will be held on Wednesday 11th October 2017 at Sandberg, 40 Grosvenor Gardens, London SW1W 0EB at 10:30am.

 Anyone wishing to attend future meetings should notify Ian Major at firstname.lastname@example.org